-During the summer, Lama Foundation welcomes visitors and pilgrims from all walks of life to join the community and connect with the land.
-Retreats are offered, serving a wide range of spiritual languages and personal needs, from Women Singing in Circle to Co-Founder Asha Greer’s Vast Silence.
+IN THE SUMMER, Lama Foundation welcomes visitors and pilgrims from all walks of life to join the community and connect with the land.
+Retreats are offered, serving a wide range of spiritual languages and personal needs, from Women Singing in Circle to regular gatherings of the Sufi Ruhaniat.
 Some guests may also find retreat space in one of Lama’s hermitages, or just enjoy a visit to the summer community, weaving the inner and outer wilderness into their own rhythm.

-In the winter, Lama turns inward, giving the resident circle (a fluctuating group of about 8-15 men and women) the chance to pursue their own spiritual practices in relative peace and silence.
+IN THE WINTER, Lama turns inward, giving the resident circle (a fluctuating group of about 8-15 people) the chance to pursue their own spiritual practices in relative peace and silence.
 During this time, residents participate in both solitary and group retreats, as well as plan and prepare for the coming summer schedule.
 Like a crew that sails a massive ship, the resident circle is responsible for nearly all of the daily workings of Lama Foundation, both in winter and summer, but their work is only possible with the enormous help from all the stewards, volunteers, donors, trustees, free associates and continuing members who make up the community as a whole, a community deeply connected to the Mountain, to spirit, and to every person who has come before and after.

 At 8,600 ft above sea level, Lama Foundation thrives adjacent to the beautiful and rugged 1.5-million-acre Carson National Forest in the Sangre de Cristo Mountains, the southern tip of the Rockies.
-The increased snow and rainfall of these mountains gives birth to a vast forest transitioning from fir and spruce at its highest elevation to ponderosa pine, scrub oak, juniper, pinon, and eventually petering out into sagebrush and chamisa on the valley floor, still 6,500 feet above sea level…
+The increased snow and rainfall of these mountains gives birth to a vast forest transitioning from fir and spruce at its highest elevation to the valley floor, still 6,500 feet above sea level…